JameelKaisar/Snake-Game/README.md

 * **system** is imported to clear game screen before printing the updated game screen.
 * **randint** is imported to place food randomly.
 * **sleep** is imported to control speed of snake.
-* **threading** is imported to create a seperate thread for taking keystrokes while main thread is running.
+* **threading** is imported to create a separate thread for taking keystrokes while main thread is running.

 ## Defining Function to Clear Screen
 ```python